 |1.189 to 1.193||79|

 Starting with Synthetic module version 220.127.116.1120111-140719, you will get Chromium version 96 automatically if you have enabled AutoUpdate.
 Otherwise, you need update it manually.
 For details, see Manage private Synthetic locations.
 We recommend that you update Chromium to version 96, because it solves authentication issues caused by Chromium version 95.

 Unsupported Windows versions for testing purposes only

-If you only want to test private synthetic on a non-production machine, for example your own desktop, you can install synthetic-enabled ActiveGates on unsupported Windows versions, such as Windows 10 or Windows Server 2012.
+If you only want to test private Synthetic locations on a non-production host, for example, your own desktop, you can install a Synthetic-enabled ActiveGate on unsupported Windows versions such as Windows 10 or Windows Server 2012.

 Antivirus software on Windows

-We don't support synthetic-enabled ActiveGates on Windows machines that have antivirus software installed.
-The antivirus software may block the browser used to run the monitors.
+We do not support Synthetic-enabled ActiveGates on Windows hosts that have antivirus software installed.
+The antivirus software might block the browser used to run the monitors.

 Chromium versions on Linux